finos/common-domain-model/documentation/source/documentation.rst

 Elective Provisions Example 2: Security Agreement Elections
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-``
-The ``SecurityAgreementElections`` is another one of the four agreeement types.
+The ``SecurityAgreementElections`` data type is another one of the four agreement types.
 Given the structure of this type, the CDM model supports nine distinct Security Agreements.
 Election structures across any of these agreements can be represented through the following data type:

 .. code-block:: Haskell